Indonesia–Laos relations

 Indonesia and Laos established diplomatic relations in 1957.
 Indonesia has an embassy in Vientiane, while Laos have an embassy in Jakarta.
 Indonesia supported and welcomed Laos membership to the Association of Southeast Asian Nations (ASEAN) on 23 July 1997.
 Laos and Indonesia agreed to enhance relations to focus on exploring the potential of both nations to cooperate on trade and investment.
 The two nations expressed a desire to reach further agreements relating to security, tourism, sport, air transport and education.
 The two sides will also work together in cooperation with other ASEAN nations to ensure the ASEAN Community is established in 2015.

-Country comparison

 History

 Relations between Indonesia and Laos has grown significantly since Laos became a member of ASEAN in 1997.
 Indonesia was one of ASEAN member nations that support the inclusion of Laos into ASEAN.

 Trade

 The trade between Indonesia and Laos was increasing by 300 percent in two years; from US$9.9 million in 2011 to US$27 million in 2012.